caitlyntang/tp/docs/DeveloperGuide.md

 - `(n) appointments listed!`

 <box type="tip" seamless>

-If there are no appointments stored in the application, or if there are no data that meets the required criteria, an empty ListView will be displayed.
+**Tip:** If there are no appointments stored in the application, or if there are no data that meets the required criteria, an empty ListView will be displayed.
 </box>

 ### Filtering appointments that fall in a specific date range